daviscale/daviscale.github.io/_posts/2023-05-14-using-docker-to-create-and-run-a-react-development-environment.md

+layout: post
+title: "Using Docker to Create and Run a React Development Environment"
+date: 2023-05-14 12:00:00 -0000
+categories: react docker

 ## Using Docker to Create and Run a React Development Environment

 As a software engineer, managing different versions of SDKs used to frustrate me.
 Each language has its own version management tool.
 Ruby has  `RVM` or `rbenv`, Python uses `pyenv` or `virtualenv`, Java has `SDKMAN`, and so on.
 Once I started using Docker, I realized that I no longer needed to manage language versions directly on my development workstation.
 I now strive to install all my development dependencies in docker containers.